ciprisamoila/squareWave/README.md

 # squareWave
-Square Wave to Sine Wave converter using Arduino
+Square Wave to Sine Wave converter using Arduino.
+For more details see the PowerPoint.